matthewwall/weewx-interceptor/readme.txt

 }

-3) Network tap configurations
+3) DNS hijack plus HTTP redirect

+First hijack the DNS so that traffic goes to a local web server.
+Then configure the web server so that it redirects the requests to the driver.
+This can be done using a reverse proxy configuration or CGI.

+4) Packet capture configurations

-There are many ways to capture traffic using a 'tap'.
+There are many ways to capture traffic.
 In each case, traffic is intercepted then sent to the driver.
 The capture and the driver might run on the same device, or they can run on separate devices.
 The traffic may also be sent on to its original destination.

-Here are three examples of direct capture.
-Some use tcpdump to capture, others use ngrep to capture.
-The tool 'nc' is used to direct captured traffic to the host on which the driver is running.
+One strategy is to use a network capture tool such as tcpdump or ngrep to capture traffic, then use a tool such as nc to direct the traffic to the driver.
+Another strategy is to use firewall rules to capture and redirect traffic.

 #!/bin/sh
+# option 1: capture using tcpdump, redirect using nc
 tcpdump -i eth0 src X.X.X.X and port 80 | nc Y.Y.Y.Y PPPP

 #!/bin/sh
+# option 2: capture using tcpdump, redirect using nc
 tcpdump -i eth0 dst www.acu-link.com and port 80 | nc Y.Y.Y.Y PPPP

 #!/bin/sh
+# option 3: capture using ngrep, redirect using nc
 ngrep -l -q -d eth0 'ether src host X.X.X.X && dst port 80' | nc Y.Y.Y.Y PPPP

+#!/bin/sh
+# option 4: redirect traffic using iptables firewall rules
+ebtables -t broute -A BROUTING -p IPv4 --ip-protocol 6 --ip-destination-port 80 -j redirect --redirect-target ACCEPT iptables -t nat -A PREROUTING -i br0 -p tcp --dport 80 -j REDIRECT --to-port 8000

-Here are four different configurations that use this strategy.
+Here are configurations that use these strategies:

-a) Tap-in-Router
+a) Tap-on-Router

 Capture traffic on the network's edge router.
-Run a script on the router that captures traffic from the internet bridge and sends it to the driver.
+This can be done with a script that captures traffic from the internet bridge and sends it to the driver.

-b) Tap-as-Bridge
+b) Firewall-on-Router

+Use firewall rules to redirect traffic from the internet bridge to the driver.

+c) Bridge

-Configure a computer with two network interfaces to bridge between the internet bridge and the regular network.
-Plug the internet bridge into one port, and plug the other port into the local network.
-The bridge captures traffic and sends it to the driver, and optionally sends it along to its original destination.
+Configure a computer or other device with two network interfaces to physically bridge between the internet bridge and the regular network.
+Plug the internet bridge into one port, and connect the other port into the local network.
+The bridge captures traffic and sends it to the driver.

-c) Tap-on-Hub
+d) Tap-on-Hub

 Configure a device connected to the same hub as the internet bridge.
-Since any device on a hub can see the network traffic from any other device on the hub, simply intercept any traffic from the internet bridge then send it to the driver.
+Since any device on a hub can see the network traffic from any other device on the hub, simply listen for traffic from the internet bridge then send it to the driver.

-d) Tap-on-Switch
+e) Tap-on-Switch

 Configure a device that is connected to a managed switch.
 Unmanaged switches will not work.
 Configure the switch to mirror the traffic from one port to a second port.
 Configure a device on the second port to capture traffic from the internet bridge then send it to the driver.

-4) DNS hijack plus HTTP redirect

-First hijack the DNS so that traffic goes to a local web server.
-Then configure the web server so that it relays the requests to the driver and optionally to the web service.